Learning in Mean Field Games: A Survey: Numerical experiments

-\looseness=-1 Let us recall that the iterative methods described previously are based on the scheme described in~\eqref{eq:iterative-methods-scheme}.
-The pair $(\mu^\ell, \pi^\ell)$ computed at iteration $\ell$ is expected to converge to a fixed point.
-We can thus use the distance between $\mu^{\ell}$ and $\mu^{\ell+1}$, and the distance between $\pi^{\ell}$ and $\pi^{\ell+1}$ to see whether the method has converged.
-Since both the mean field and the policy are distributions (respectively on the state space and the action space), we can use for instance the Wasserstein distance.
+\paragraph{Wasserstein distance. } Let us recall that the iterative methods described previously are based on the scheme summarized in~\eqref{eq:iterative-methods-scheme}.
+The pair $(\mu^\ell, \pi^\ell)$ computed at iteration $\ell$ is expected to converge to a Nash equilibrium.
+If the Nash equilibrium $\hat{\mu}$ is known (which is the case in some examples of the literature which are used to benchmark new methods), we can measure the distance between the mean field $\mu^{\ell}$ at the current iteration and the Nash equilibrium.
+However, in general $\hat\mu$ is not known.
+But if the iterations converge, then the distance between $\mu^{\ell}$ and $\mu^{\ell+1}$ should decay to $0$.\footnote{Depending on the way the policy is updated, the distance between $\pi^{\ell}$ and $\pi^{\ell+1}$ may also decay to $0$ but it is not always the case.
+For instance in best-response based iterations, there could be multiple optimal policies, and successive iterations may compute different best responses, even after the mean field term has converged.} Since the mean field is a probability distribution, we can use for instance the Wasserstein distance, which has the advantage to be well-defined even when the underlying space is continuous.